OscarVsp/PoroBot/README.md

 ## Related project

-I write an python scraper to get data about League of legends patch notes.
+I write a simple python scraper module to get data about League of legends patch notes.
 I use it in this project but he is also available [here](https://github.com/OscarVsp/Lol-PatchNote-Scraper) in a general purpose form.